 We will need a consultation visit to see if this treatment is appropriate for you and to discuss your goals.

 Following this, you may need treatments to get your mouth healthy enough for Composite Bonding, and this can include hygiene visits to get your gums healthy.

 If you are planning to whiten your teeth, then visits will be needed for the digital scan of your teeth so that we can begin making whitening trays, and then we see you again for the fit of the trays and review how you are getting on with your whitening.

 Some cases will require a smile design analysis, and models, before we can do the Composite Bonding.
 There is an additional fee for this if recommended, and this will be advised at your planning visit.
 This is usually needed in tooth wear cases, but also indicated for many cosmetic cases.
-However Daniel has developed the skill to often be able to do your Smile Makeover without this stage, saving time and cost.

 Then the Composite Bonding visit is often done in 1 visit, depending on how many bondings are planned.